Andrew Johnson Biography

 Johnson chose not to run for reelection to the House in 1852, because gerrymandering by the Whig-dominated state legislature left him little chance for victory.
 Instead, he ran a successful campaign for Governor of Tennessee.
 Re-elected in 1854, Johnson served as governor for four years, until the Tennessee legislature selected him to join the United States Senate in 1857.

 Soon after taking his seat in the Senate, Johnson reintroduced his Homestead Bill.
 Two years later, both houses of Congress approved the bill, but President James Buchanan vetoed it.
 During his tenure in the Senate, Johnson was a Southern moderate.
 He defended slavery and reviled abolitionists, but he opposed secessionists and staunchly defended the sanctity of the Union.

 Johnson’s loyalty to the Union earned a great deal of notoriety and respect in the North.
-As the election of 1864 approached, President Lincoln’s reelection seemed far from a certainty.
-The necessities of war prompted Republicans and loyal War Democrats to bond and to form a new coalition called the National Union Party.
+As the election of 1864 approached, President Lincoln’s re-election seemed far from certain.
+The necessities of war prompted Republicans and loyal War Democrats to bond and form a new coalition called the National Union Party.

 Eleven days after Johnson assumed the presidency, Joseph E. Johnston surrendered the last major Confederate army in the field to William T. Sherman at Bennett Place, North Carolina.
 Johnston’s surrender ended major organized fighting in the American Civil War.

 With Congress in recess, Johnson turned his attention to reconstructing the Union, implementing the lenient approach that Lincoln favored.
 Like Lincoln, Johnson believed the Southern states had never legally left the Union.
 Thus, Reconstruction was a matter of forming new state governments in the South so they could resume their constitutionally guaranteed status, including representation in Congress.